 Q: I’m not an educator (or I’m a home-schooling parent looking for new information and resources), but I am interested in one of the workshop topics.
 Can I take the course?

 A: Yes.
 Home-schooling parents and anyone interested in North Carolina history are welcome to take our online workshops.
 The assignments, which educators must complete to earn credit, are optional.

 Q: I’ve never taken an online workshop before and don’t know what to expect.
 How does it work?

 A: Workshops are hosted on Instructure Canvas which is free for you to use.
 Each workshop runs for six weeks.
 All workshops consist of five sessions.
 Each session contains articles, images, outside resources, and an assignment with several options.
 You may complete ONE option per assignment for credit.
 Each correctly completed assignment counts for 8 contact hours (.8 CEUs).
 Certificates will specify the number of hours earned for three types of credits depending upon the options chosen to complete each assignment.

 Q: Are the workshops synchronous?

 A: Each workshop has a start and end date, but reviewing session material and completing assignments are asynchronous.
 Work at your own pace, from your school or home, and in your pajamas if you like!

 Q: I teach a subject other than history.
 Can I still earn CEUs for an online workshop?

 A: Yes.
 Teachers of all subjects (from music to computers to nutrition) and grade levels (from preschool through twelfth grade) have earned credit for our workshops.
-The assignments are flexible, allowing you to adapt them to the subject you teach.
+The assignments are flexible, allowing you to adapt them to the subject and grade level you teach.
 The workshops and assignments are a great way to incorporate history into your classes for a more holistic educational approach.